SpiderDave/SpiderDaveAsm/README.md

 # Syntax #

+Configuration:
+    After running once, a config.ini will be generated.
+Some syntax may be changed with configuration.

 Opcodes:
     Standard 6502 ocodes are supported.
 Opcodes are case-insensitive.

 Comments:
-    Comments start with a semicolon, and can also be used at the end of a line.
+    Comments start with a semicolon or "//", and can also be used at the end of a line.
+    Block-level comments are enclosed in "/*" "*/" and may be nested.

 ```
     ; This is a comment
+    // This is also a comment
+    /*
+        This is a block level comment
+    */
 ```

 ## Labels ##